OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 Calibration is the ability of the model to assign the correct risk.
 For example, if the model assigned one hundred patients a risk of 10% then ten of the patients should experience the outcome during the time at risk.
 If the model assigned 100 patients a risk of 80% then eighty of the patients should experience the outcome during the time at risk.
 The calibration is generally calculated by partitioning the patients into deciles based on the predicted risk and in each group calculating the mean predicted risk and the fraction of the patients who experienced the outcome during the time at risk.
 We then plot these ten points (predicted risk on the y-axis and observed risk on the x-axis) and see whether they fall on the x = y line, indicating the model is well calibrated.
 An example calibration plot is presented later in this chapter in Figure \@ref(fig:shinyCal).
 We also fit a linear model using the points to calculate the intercept (which should be close to zero) and the gradient (which should be close to one).
 If the gradient is greater than one then the model is assigning a higher risk than the true risk and if the gradient is less than one the model is assigning a lower risk than the true risk.
 Note that we also implemented Smooth Calibration Curves in our R-package to better capture the non-linear relationship between predicted and observed risk. \index{calibration}

-## Designing a patient-level prediction Study
+## Designing a Patient-Level Prediction Study

 In this section we will demonstrate how to design a prediction study.
 The first step is to clearly define the prediction problem.
 Interestingly, in many published papers the prediction problem is poorly defined, for example it is unclear how the index date (start of the target cohort) is defined.
 A poorly defined prediction problem does not allow for external validation by others, let alone implementation in clinical practice.
 In the patient-level prediction framework we enforce proper specification of the prediction problem by requiring the key choices defined in Table \@ref(tab:plpDesign) to be explicitly defined.
 Here we will walk through this process using a "treatment safety" type prediction problem as an example. \index{index date}

-### Problem definition
+### Problem Definition

-Angioedema is a well known side-effect of ACE inhibitors, and the incidence of angioedema reported in the labeling for ACE inhibitors is in the range of 0.1% to 0.7% [@byrd_2006].
-Monitoring patients for this adverse effect is important, because although angioedema is rare, it may be life-threatening, leading to respiratory arrest and death [@norman_2013].
-Further, if angioedema is not initially recognized, it may lead to extensive and expensive workups before it is identified as a cause [@norman_2013; @thompson_1993].
-Other than the higher risk among African-American patients, there are no known predisposing factors for the development of ACE inhibitor related angioedema [@byrd_2006].
-Most reactions occur within the first week or month of initial therapy and often within hours of the initial dose [@circardi_2004].
-However, some cases may occur years after therapy has begun [@mara_1996].
-No diagnostic test is available that specifically identifies those at risk.
+Angioedema is a well known side-effect of ACE inhibitors, and the incidence of angioedema reported in the labeling for ACE inhibitors is in the range of 0.1% to 0.7%. [@byrd_2006] Monitoring patients for this adverse effect is important, because although angioedema is rare, it may be life-threatening, leading to respiratory arrest and death. [@norman_2013] Further, if angioedema is not initially recognized, it may lead to extensive and expensive workups before it is identified as a cause. [@norman_2013; @thompson_1993] Other than the higher risk among African-American patients, there are no known predisposing factors for the development of ACE inhibitor related angioedema. [@byrd_2006] Most reactions occur within the first week or month of initial therapy and often within hours of the initial dose.  [@circardi_2004] However, some cases may occur years after therapy has begun. [@mara_1996] No diagnostic test is available that specifically identifies those at risk.
 If we could identify those at risk, doctors could act, for example by discontinuing the ACE inhibitor in favor of another hypertension drug. \index{angioedema} \index{ACE inhibitors}

 We will apply the patient-level prediction framework to observational healthcare data to address the following patient-level prediction question:

 > Among patients who have just started on an ACE inhibitor for the first time, who will experience angioedema in the following year?

-### Study population definition
+### Study Population Definition

 The final study population in which we will develop our model is often a subset of the target cohort, because we may for example apply criteria that are dependent on the outcome, or we want to perform sensitivity analyses with sub-populations of the target cohort.
 For this we have to answer the following questions: